grailbio/reflow/LANGUAGE.md

-Reflow is type safe: before evaluating the expression, the module was checked by the type checker, and all expressions without an explicit type declaration was assigned a type.
+Reflow is type safe: before evaluating the expression, the module was checked by the type checker, and all expressions without an explicit type declaration were assigned a type.
 We can examine these with `reflow doc`: in this case, Main was inferred to be of type `string`, as expected.

 	% reflow doc hello.rf